StockholmCityRP/scrp-idlogs/README.md

 # What does it log?
 - Steam id 64 in hex
 - Rockstar license
-- IPV4
+- IPv4
-- Last connection time
+- Last connection time (doesn't fully work)
 - Steam name
 - RP name
+- Total time played in minutes

 # Installation
 - Clone the project